ConducereIT/APV/README.md

 ## How to run

 1. Clone the repository
-2. Create a .env file and add the environment variables:
+2. Create a .env file in server and add the environment variables:

 ```
 APV_DB_DATABASE_URL=